Frequently Asked Questions

 Yes.
 Star Throwers exists to support the carers just as much as we exist to support people with cancer.
-We are aware that, often, carers become the ‘cancer researcher’ in the family and can struggle to cope with the stress, anxiety, and physical demands of being a carer to someone with cancer.
+We are aware that, often, carers become the ‘cancer researcher’ in the family and can struggle with the demands of being a carer to someone with cancer.
 Almost all of our support services are available to carers.

 Do I have to live in Norfolk / locally to benefit from your services?

-Star Throwers is a local cancer charity with just one centre in Wymondham, Norfolk at the moment.
-However, we are happy to be contacted from people from all over East Anglia and will do our best to help people who contact us from further afield as well.
+Star Throwers is a local cancer charity with just one centre in Wymondham, Norfolk.
+However, we are happy to be contacted from people from all over as we are able to offer many of our services remotely via video and phone.

 Do complementary therapies make any difference?

 Complementary therapies for cancer – defined as therapies that complement conventional cancer treatments such as surgery, chemotherapy and radiotherapy – are reportedly used by over 40% of people diagnosed with cancer and that figure is increasing as people learn more about the benefits from complementary therapies.

 At Star Throwers, we offer a range of complementary therapies including: massage, reflexology, reiki, acupuncture, and hypnotherapy that (from the experiences of previous service users) can help decrease stress, anxiety and enhance general wellbeing.

 From the feedback we have received from our service users over 95% have said they found complementary therapies beneficial for them whilst going through their cancer or post-cancer treatment.
 For more information, visit our Complementary Therapies page.

 What cancer types do you support?
 Is Star Throwers only for people with terminal cancer?

-Star Throwers was founded by Dr Henry Mannings in 2009 initially to specifically support people with terminal cancer who had run out of conventional treatment options.
-However, we now have services to support people with any type of cancer and at all stages; whether they have just been diagnosed, are undergoing treatment, been told they’re terminal, or are in remission.
+Star Throwers was founded initially to specifically support people with terminal cancer who had run out of conventional treatment options.
+However, we now have services to support people with any type of cancer and at all stages; whether they have just been diagnosed, are undergoing treatment, been told they’re terminal or are in remission.